shbz8888/Computer_Vision/README.md

 # Computer_Vision
 A program to play Rock Paper scissors with your computer

-Milestone 1
+## Milestone 1:

 * Using google's teachable machine a machine learing model was created that uses the camera to recognize when then user is holding up a rock, paper or scissors.
 * In order to inicrease the accuracy of the model upto 500 images were uploaded to each category.
 * google's teachable machine was chosen due to it being intuitive and easy to use

-Milesone 2
+## Milesone 2:

-* a new virtual environment was created using visual stdio code, this was done so that the computer could run the machine learning model
+* a new virtual environment was created using visual studio code, this was done so that the computer could run the machine learning model
 * after the model created in milestone 1 was downloaded and input into the right folder `python CVRPS.py` was entered into the terminal to run the model
 * The model accessed the webcam and output a vector with 4 values each corresponding with the probability that the user is holding up either a rock, paper, scissors or nothing